 What are the differences between a chipped and cracked tooth?

 A chipped tooth misses a fragment while its damage begins on the surface.
 In a cracked tooth, no part may be missing.
-Yet, its injury usually begins near the gum line.
-It may affect only the enamel, or it may penetrate deep into the tissue.
+However, its injury usually begins near the gum line.
+It may affect only the enamel or penetrate deep into the tissue.
 It can then progress and impair the health of blood vessels and nerves.

 Is it necessary to repair a slightly chipped tooth?

-If a chip is very small you may not need any dental treatment.
-For small chips or the ones that feel rough and uncomfortable, such dental care as smoothing and polishing may be enough.
+If a chip is tiny, you may not need any dental treatment.
+For minor chips or those that feel rough and uncomfortable, dental care such as smoothing and polishing may be sufficient.

 What are the possible complications of a chipped tooth?

 Minor chips usually do not result in complications, but larger ones can lead to serious problems.
 They will expose fragments of your tooth without enamel to food and beverages.
-When the damage occurs on the chewing surface, food particles can remain in cracks creating a favorable environment for bacteria.
+When damage occurs on the chewing surface, food particles can become trapped in cracks, creating a favorable environment for bacteria.
 Some chips reach the root canal and can cause sensitivity to hot and cold foods and drinks.
-They also result in expanding tooth decay, severe toothache, fever and swelling in the jaw and cheek area.
+They also result in the expansion of tooth decay, severe toothache, fever, and swelling in the jaw and cheek area.

 What are temporary fixing options for a chipped front tooth?

-f for some reason you have to wait for your appointment, you can get a special over-the-counter kit.
-It contains dental material that you can shape and attach to your tooth to temporarily restore the affected area.
-Keep in mind that you should undergo proper treatment as soon as possible to avoid complications.
-Additionally, if you choose veneers, you will also receive temporary veneers before the final veneers are ready.
+If you have to wait for your appointment, you can get a special over-the-counter kit.
+It contains dental material that you can shape and attach to your tooth to restore the affected area temporarily.
+Remember that it is essential to undergo proper treatment as soon as possible to prevent complications.
+Additionally, if you choose veneers, you will also receive temporary veneers while the final veneers are being prepared.

 How to relieve chipped tooth pain?